danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 3. The button will change its size according to the volume of the audio/mic input.
 4. The button will move according to the facial recognization technology, following the mouth of your face.

 The button is customized with Cascading Style Sheets (aka CSS), describing the style and visual elements of an object in a format consists of a selector and a declaration block.
 This simply means *which* element you want to customize and *how* to do it precisely.
-CSS works with HTML elements and we use the library p5.dom (which is included in the html file by default when you download the whole completed p5.js library) to create most form elements, including button.
+CSS works with HTML elements and we use the library p5.dom (which is included in the html file by default when you download the whole completed p5.js library) to create most form elements, including a button.

 ## 4.1.2 Exercise in class